surprisedpika/hubble/README.md

 ### Warn Unknown

 Defaults to true.
-When unknown keys are encountered, show a popup.
+When keys unknown to the program are encountered, show a popup.

 ### Label